-To ensure continued campus operations, the Tarlac State University administration and the local government of Concepcion renewed their partnership through a memorandum of agreement signed on Friday (May 19) at the TSU Concepcion Extension Campus grounds in Brgy.
+To ensure continued campus operations, the Tarlac State University administration and the local government of Concepcion renewed their partnership through a memorandum of agreement signed on May 19, 2023, at the TSU Concepcion Extension Campus grounds in Brgy.
 San Nicolas Poblacion.

 The agreement stipulates the addition of the Bachelor of Science in Civil Engineering program among its course offerings alongside the existing programs, namely Bachelor of Elementary Education, Bachelor of Science in Criminology, and Bachelor of Public Administration.

 The offering of the civil engineering program is in line with TSU President Dr. Arnold E. Velasco's plan to strengthen the university's niche in engineering while also mentioning that both he and Concepcion town mayor Noel L. Villanueva are engineers.

 Among the other new provisions in the MOA that would benefit the students and faculty members are converting some classrooms into a faculty room, faculty dormitory, library, computer laboratory, crime laboratory, and canteen and providing faculty members' transportation allowance.

 In his message of commitment, Pres.
 Velasco expressed his positive dedication to the agreement and the continuing partnership with LGU Concepcion.

 "I also would like to anticipate and [be] optimistic that, in the near future, this is not just the start and end but the beginning of more programs and projects that will enhance the education of the youth – kayo po na kabataan dito sa bayan ng Concepcion," Pres.
 Velasco said.

 In response, Mayor Villanueva thanked the university for the partnership renewal.

 "Sa araw na ito, I would like to extend my eternal gratitude to the TSU administration for this opportunity to work hand-in-hand with them in our quest to provide quality education to our youth," he said.